MH Wilds

 Monster Hunter Wilds (MH Wilds) - Wedge Beetles

-In certain places of the map exist Wedge Beetles, which are stationary beetles that the Hunter can swing from to avoid attacks or gain height.
+In certain places of the map you will find Wedge Beetles, which are beetles that the Hunter can use to avoid attacks or gain height.

 Acquire Slinger Ammo from Small Monsters